 Whether they are assembled right here in the U.S. or are built in the shadows of giants in Switzerland, each has their own, unique offering.
 Be it the old stylings of cars and airplanes from the turn of the century, reflections of art-deco stylings of the 1920s and 1930s, or brash and in your face exposed complications – we are sure that you’ll be able to find something that speaks to you here in this list of watch brands that should be on your radar.

 Armogan, like lots of its peers, draws much of its inspiration from a period when aviation and the automotive industry were just beginning to push the limits of engineering and human bravery.
 Watches were used as vital instruments for recording speed among many other things, and as a result, they mimicked the dials and dashboards of the vehicles in which they were used.
-Only two styles are offered from the company: their “Spirit of St. Louis” watch, and their Le Mans – both of which come in a bevy of face colorings.
+Only two styles are currently offered from Armogan: their “Spirit of St. Louis” watch, and their Le Mans – both of which come in a bevy of face colorings.

 A brand born in Hawaii and built for the year-round surfer.
 Their watches are inspired by and meant to thrive in daily surf sessions and rompings around town after the wind picks up and the swell has dropped out.
 One of the organizing principles for the founders was to offer a better watch for less.
 While that can sometimes be dangerous and result in a cheaper feel and build, Aulta has managed to offer nothing but quality and a sharp look with all of their offerings.